 How much does a Brake Job Cost

 I’m often asked how much a brake job should cost.
 The answer depends on where you get it done.
-If you go to a muffler-type chain repair shop that advertises $99 brake jobs, I guarantee you that the brake job will wind up costing you over $600.
+If you go to a muffler-type chain repair shop that advertises $99 brake jobs, I guarantee you that the brake job will wind up costing you over $600 per axle.
 That’s because NOBODY can make money by charging only $99 for a brake job.
-It simply can’t be done.
+You simply can’t buy quality brake parts and pay well trained competent technicians and charge only $99.
+Business that do that would be out of business in a heartbeat.

-To make up for what they lost on the $99 price, the shops ALWAYS “discover” that you need rebuilt calipers.
-NOBODY gets out of the shop without that recommendation.
+To make up for what they lost on the fake $99 advertised price, those shops “discover” that every car that comes into their shop also needs rotors and calipers.
+Practically NOBODY gets out of those shops for $99.
 Do you need rebuilt calipers?
 Most often, you don’t.

 So how much should you pay?
-It’s 2013 and the going rate for an average brake job is around $275.
-That price includes installing a quality brake pad, machining the rotors (if needed), and lubricating the caliper slide pins with a high temperature grease.
+It’s 2017 and the going rate for an average brake job on front wheels is around $275.
+That price includes a set of quality brake pads, machining the rotors (if needed), a new hardware set and noise reduction shimsand full lubrication of essential brake parts with high temperature brake grease.

 What goes wrong with calipers?

-So what is a good reason to replace a caliper.
-Well, if it’s leaking, you MUST replace it.
-Another reason is if the piston doesn’t retract after you release the brake pedal.
-That’s easy to diagnose because you would notice some brake drag as you take off from a dead stop.
+CALIPER PISTON DOESN’T RETRACT – If the brake caliper piston doesn’t retract slightly after you release the brake pedal, you should replace the brake caliper.
+That situation is easy to diagnose because you would notice some brake drag as you take off from a dead stop.
 Plus, you would experience a decrease in gas mileage.
 The best way to avoid replacing a caliper due to piston retraction failure is to replace the brake fluid every few years.
 Fresh fluid contains anti-corrosive additives.
 That keeps the seals in good condition and prevents corrosion inside the caliper bore.

 A good brake job requires quality parts

-The biggest con job going today is to use cheap brake pads and rotors.
-I can buy cheap brake pads (in quantity) for as little as $10 per set.
+The biggest con job going today is when a shop charges premium prices for economy parts.
+Shops can buy economy brake pads in quantity for as little as $10 per set.
 But a factory equivalent name brand set costs around $50.
 If I’m a chain shop, I can install the cheap

 pads and give you a lifetime warranty.
 The pads won’t last long, so I know you’ll be back for a “warranty” claim.
 But when you do come back, I’ll install another set of cheap pads for free, but I’ll hit you up for the labor and I’ll also nail you for a new set of rotors, and, of course, new calipers.
 This scam will go on and on until you get wise.